Will mortgage rates keep going down in response to the October Fed meeting?

 After a couple years of stubbornly high rates as the Fed battled inflation and market volatility, mortgage rates seem to be settling into an extended holding pattern of gradual decline.

-This week’s average rate of about 6.25 percent is a yearly low, down from above 7 percent at the beginning of the year.
-Some analysts expect average rates to fall below 6 percent before the Fed meets next week.
+This week’s average rate of about 6.19 percent is a yearly low, down from above 7 percent at the beginning of the year.
+Fannie Mae expects average rates to fall below 6 percent by the end of the year.

-This is welcome news for the housing industry.
-Home buyers and refinancers have responded with an uptick in new applications.
-But there’s no guarantee this pattern will hold.
+This, of course, is welcome news for the housing industry.
+Home buyers and refinancers have responded with an uptick in new applications this week.
+But no one can guarantee this pattern of lower rates will hold.

 Why the drop?
 A few factors